 Intelligence of my wife’s death has perhaps reached you before now.
 I do what I can to keep myself from being overwhelmed with grief.
 My friends also leave nothing undone that may administer relief to my mental suffering.… I at present control my sorrow so that my duties may not be interfered with.

-A true expression of love and loss by a man who is sometimes described unjustly by social and political historians as a callous and doctrinaire tyrant who hated women.
-Earlier in their marriage, Idelette had given birth to a child named Jacques who died a few days later.
+A true expression of love and loss by a man who is sometimes described unjustly by social and political historians as a callous and doctrinaire tyrant that hated women.
+Earlier in their marriage, Idelette had given birth to a child named Jacques, but he died just a few days later.
 Calvin did not remarry.

 Calvin’s ministry in Geneva was not an easy one because he suffered persecution and insults from some citizens.
-In his letters he comments that someone had left what appeared to be bodily fluid on the door handle of his home during a time of plague with the intention of causing his death.
+Sometimes one faction would become appeased, then another more virulent one would arise to take its place.
+He even was a target of biological warfare.
+In his letters he commented that someone had left what appeared to be bodily fluid on the door handle of his home during the plague with the intention of infecting him.
 Some unhappy residents of Geneva chose to name their dogs, cows, or other animals “Calvin” as insults.
-Then there were problems during worship.
+There were also problems during worship.
 One man took his hunting firearm and dog to church so he could quickly stalk his prey after the service.
 During a Lord’s Supper service one mentally disturbed woman barked like a dog.
-A woman used a stool as a weapon to severely injure another woman during an argument over seating, and one woman insisted on sitting near a particular man because she believed that God had told her she would marry him (men and women sat apart in worship in the era).
+A woman used a stool as a weapon to severely injure another woman during an argument over seating in the church, and one woman insisted on sitting near a particular man because she believed God had told her that she would marry him (men and women sat apart in worship in the era).
 It was not uncommon for congregants to snore loudly, hold conversations, or pass around food during services.
 Maybe preachers today should be grateful for their attentive, or at least apparently attentive, flocks during the delivery of their sermons.

 John Calvin died in 1564 at the age of fifty-four.
 He was a broken, sickly, and worn out man, as can be seen in his portrait.
 He suffered from kidney stones, stomach troubles, reoccurring bouts with fever, and constipation, all of which were exacerbated by superstitious remedies and a poorly balanced fat-filled diet.
 Paris doctors recommended that he ride a horse to help break up and dislodge his kidney stones—the pain must have been excruciating.
 Theodore Beza, his good friend and biographer, notes that Calvin stipulated he was to be buried in an unmarked grave because he feared his burial site might become an idol as a place of pilgrimage.

-John Calvin’s legacy is immense.
+Calvin’s legacy is immense.
 Much of his teaching became the cornerstone of Reformed theology.
 Even the United States can trace the organization of its national government to Calvin’s concern for separating church and state.
-He wrote commentaries on the Bible for much of the New Testament and a considerable portion of the Old.
+He wrote commentaries on the Bible for much of the New Testament and a considerable portion of the Old, and added to these are innumerable sermons many of which are yet to be translated.
 Many of his letters have been published in English.
 His Institutes of the Christian Religion came out in several editions from 1536 to 1560 in either Latin or French, but it was first published in English as translated by Thomas Cranmer’s son in law, Thomas Norton, in 1562.
 Calvin did not personally publish his sermons, but they were copied by a stenographer as delivered and then compiled for posterity.
-Some sermons are available in English.

 On a personal note, whenever I read anything by Calvin I find myself nodding my head in affirmation as I read a particularly helpful comment.
 The breadth and depth of his knowledge included not only theology, ecclesiology, Bible, and ministry, but also science, politics, world affairs, law, and just about any subject that could be studied in the day.
+It is incredible how any man, no matter how intellectually gifted, could possibly accomplish all that John Calvin did, but he did it.
 If the effort is made, the reward from reading Calvin can be considerable.
-God in his providence has often provided leadership for his church via sprinkling gifted and prolific individuals throughout history who produced written wisdom for successive generations, one of those individuals was John Calvin.
+God in his providence has often provided leadership for his church via sprinkling prolific individuals throughout history who produced written wisdom for successive generations, one of those individuals was John Calvin.

-Sources—The title page pf Calvin’s 1536 Institutes is from the University of Basel Library, http://www.e-rara.ch/bau_1/content/pageview/1920848.
+Notes—There are differences of opinion regarding aspects of Calvin’s life and I found accounts of his college studies conflicting.
+Also, several biographers commented that the reason Calvin left theology for law was because his father had a falling out with the church and he wanted his son to abandon pursuing the priesthood.
+However, Calvin’s introduction to his Psalms commentary mentions that his father wanted him to make more money as a lawyer.
+If you read French you will find there are many books available about Calvin; he was French and highly important for the Huguenots or French Reformed Church.
+The title page image of Calvin’s 1536 Institutes is from the University of Basel Library.
 The image of the memorial in Geneva includes, left to right, Guillaume Farel, John Calvin, Theodore Beza, and John Knox.
 Regarding Calvin’s health see The Medical History of the Reformers: Luther, Calvin, and Knox, by John Wilkinson, M.D., forward by David F. Wright, Edinburgh, 2001.
 The letters quoted are available in the Jules Bonnet collection of Calvin’s letters published in the 1850s and reprinted since.
 Theodore Beza’s brief biography The Life of John Calvin Carefully Written by Theodore Beza Minister of the Church of Geneva was translated into English by Henry Beveridge, published by the Calvin Translation Society in 1844, and it has been reprinted often over the years.
-A very good biography of Calvin is Robert Godfrey’s John Calvin: Pilgrim and Pastor, Crossway, 2009, which targets a more general readership (i.e. it reads well and does not get bogged down in subjects of mostly academic interest).
+A very good biography of Calvin is Robert Godfrey’s John Calvin: Pilgrim and Pastor, Crossway, 2009, which targets a more general readership (i.e. it reads well and does not get bogged down in subjects of academic interest).
 Available in PDF on Presbyterians of the Past is Thomas C. Johnson’s John Calvin and the Genevan Reformation: A Sketch, Richmond, 1900.
 An old but good title is Jean Cadier’s, The Man God Mastered, which is an English translation of the French edition.
 The information about problems during worship in Geneva is from a book reviewed on Presbyterians of the Past—Calvin’s Company of Pastors: Pastoral Care and the Emerging Reformed Church, 1536-1609, by S. M. Manetsch, Oxford, 2013.
 Luther’s comment about Bucer the “chatterbox” is from page 190 of Martin Greschat’s book, Martin Bucer: A Reformer and His Times, 1990, which was translated from the German by Stephen E. Buckwalter for publication by Westminster-John Knox Press in 2004; Greschat said that Bucer “had always lacked an ability to formulate things briefly, to simplify his written trains of thought, and especially to bring matters to a point” (p.
 188).